Measurement of additional radiation in the initial-state-radiation processes $e^+e^-\to \mu^+\mu^-\gamma$ and $e^+e^-\to \pi^+\pi^-\gamma$ at BABAR

 In all NNLO categories, the background from NLO events with spurious additional photons is estimated with the \textsc{Phokhara} sample, after correcting for data and MC rate differences observed above at LO and NLO levels.
-The non-NLO background is very small in the dimuon samples, but the dipion samples are affected by larger background from multi-hadronic ISR processes, especially those containing a $\pi^0$.
-This background is reduced by BDT (Boosted Decision Tree) selections designed for each NNLO category.
+The non-NLO background is very small in the dimuon samples, but the dipion samples are affected by larger background from multihadronic ISR processes, especially those containing a $\pi^0$.
+This background is reduced by BDT (boosted decision tree) selections designed for each NNLO category (Appendix~E).
 To further reduce background contributions, the fitted additional photons are required to pass energy thresholds specific to each NNLO category.
 After these selections, the NLO contribution to the background is dominant in all NNLO muon categories and pion $\fittsa$.
-In the pion $\fitsala$ and $\fittla$ samples, the multi-hadronic ISR contributions dominate but do not exceed 45\% of the data.
+In the pion $\fitsala$ and $\fittla$ samples, the multihadronic ISR contributions dominate but do not exceed 45\% of the data.
 The NNLO data signal yields are obtained by subtracting both the NLO contribution and the estimated non-NLO background.

-Significant NNLO data signals are found in all $\fittsa$, $\fitsala$ and $\fittla$ categories.
-Results for the most abundant $\fittsa$ category are given in Figure~\ref{fig:NNLO}, requiring $E^\ast_{\gamma_\mathrm{SA}}>0.2\gev$ for the most energetic SA photon and $E^\ast_{\gamma_\mathrm{SA}}>0.1\gev$ for the other.
-The $\chi^2$ distributions are shown in Figure~\ref{fig:NNLO} for muons (a,c) and pions (b,d).
+Significant NNLO signals are found in data in all $\fittsa$, $\fitsala$ and $\fittla$ categories.
+Results for the most abundant $\fittsa$ category are summarized in Fig.~\ref{fig:NNLO}, requiring $E^\ast_{\gamma_\mathrm{SA}}>0.2\gev$ for the most energetic SA photon and $E^\ast_{\gamma_\mathrm{SA}}>0.1\gev$ for the other.
+The $\chi^2$ distributions and energy spectra of the SA photons are shown for muons (a), (c) and pions (b), (d).
 In both samples, the NLO background (solid/red histogram) dominates over the very low non-NLO background (dashed/blue histogram).
-The energy spectra of the SA photons for $\fittsa$ signals in data are further compared with \textsc{AfkQed} predictions, where the \textsc{AfkQed} signals are restricted to the events with two SA photons that satisfy the energy thresholds.
+The energy spectra of the SA photons for $\fittsa$ signals in data are further compared to \textsc{AfkQed} predictions, where the \textsc{AfkQed} NNLO signals are restricted to the events with two SA photons that satisfy the energy thresholds.